magento/devdocs/guides/v2.0/mtf/features/reporting.md

 General implementation rules:

 - An observer must implement [`ObserverInterface`].
-- Put the class in `<magento2>/dev/tests/functional/lib/Magento/Mtf/System/Observer`.
+- Put the class in `<magento_2_root_dir>/dev/tests/functional/lib/Magento/Mtf/System/Observer`.

-The following example shows how to use custom observer on the example with the `\Magento\Mtf\System\Observer\WebapiResponse` observer.
-Let's see how it's been done.
+The following example shows how to use a custom observer in the example with the `\Magento\Mtf\System\Observer\WebapiResponse` observer.

-**Task**: Create observer that logs WebAPI responds containing exceptions.
+**Task**: Create observer that logs WebAPI responses containing exceptions.
 Use the observer when a fixture is saved.

 **Reports**: